 Does a DXA scan hurt?

 The test doesn’t hurt.
-There are no injections or medications to take.
+There are no shots or medicines to take.
 The machine is open, which means your daughter will not be enclosed in the machine.
 Each scan takes approximately 1-6 minutes.

-How should I help my daughter prepare for the DXA scan?
+How should I help my child prepare for the DXA scan?

-- Your daughter can eat normally, but she should not take calcium supplements, vitamins, or TUMS® the morning of the scan.
+- Your teen should NOT take calcium supplements, vitamins, or TUMS® the day of their scan.

-- Your daughter should wear comfortable clothing (including undergarments) without metal buttons, hooks, snaps, or zippers because metal interferes with this test.
-If the clothing she wears to the appointment will interfere with the scan, she will be given a hospital gown to put on.
-Your daughter should remove any jewelry and all piercings (if possible).
+- Your teen should wear comfortable clothing (including undergarments) without metal buttons, hooks, snaps, or zippers because metal interferes with this test.
+If the clothing they wear to the appointment will interfere with the scan, they will be given a hospital gown to put on.

 Preparation for DXA scan is based on the procedure at Boston Children’s Hospital and may be different in other health care facilities.

 What happens before the DXA scan?